eeerlend/reunion-norwegian/README.md

-# Reunion Norsk
+# Reunion Mac - The norwegian free translation
-Dette er den norske språkpakken av Reunion

-1. Last ned den aktuelle språkpakken
-2. Kjør vedlagte script
-3. Bla bla bla
+This is an open sourced translation of Reunion for Mac for norwegian users.

+1. Download ZIP of this project
+2. Copy the "Norwegian.lproj" folder into "/Applications/Reunion\ 11.app/Contents/Resources"
+3. Restart Reunion and create a new project.

+It should now be localized into norwegian.